-- 2.4.
-The Board Strategic Retreat: The President and CEO and the Corporate Secretariat, with assistance from the Director Air Service Development Strategy, will work with the Planning and Development Committee to develop agendas that result in productive sessions which provide an educational opportunity while also achieving clear and specific outcomes.
-Where appropriate, external experts on relevant topics will be invited to participate. - 2.5.
-Annual Educational Opportunities: the Corporate Secretariat will bring to the attention of Directors educational opportunities related to governance, aviation, the economy, trade, tourism and government and community relations.
-This will include webinars which allow Directors to learn at their convenience Directors are also encouraged to identify relevant educational opportunities and, if appropriate, bring them to the attention of fellow Directors via the Governance Committee.
-Requests to attend seminars, courses or similar programs must be approved in advance by the Chair. - 2.6.
+- 2.3.
+Annual Board Tour: The Board of Directors will include a site visit and briefing on an area of airport operations in conjunction with a Board meeting, usually the June meeting.
+Note: In addition, Board Committees are encouraged to hold periodic tours to gain additional perspectives on issues covered by the Committee's Terms of Reference. - 2.4.
+The Board Strategic Retreat: The Senior Vice President Strategy and CFO and the Corporate Secretariat will work with the Planning and Development Committee to develop agendas that result in productive sessions that provide an educational opportunity while also achieving clear and specific outcomes.
+External experts on relevant topics will be invited to participate. - 2.5.
+Annual Educational Opportunities: the Corporate Secretariat will bring to the attention of Directors locally available educational opportunities related to governance, aviation, the economy, trade, tourism and government and community relations.
+Directors are also encouraged to identify relevant educational opportunities and, if appropriate, bring them to the attention of fellow Directors via the Governance Committee.
+Requests to attend seminars, courses or similar programs must be approved in advance by the Chair - 2.6.
 Ad Hoc Board and Committee Presentations: The Corporate Secretariat will continue to arrange presentations or provide educational material to the Board or to a Board Committee on breaking issues that may impact the Airport Authority. - 2.7.
-Focus Area Briefings and Meeting with Vice Presidents: As set out in the Orientation Section, experienced Directors are also welcome to request a briefing on one the focus areas set out in Appendix A or on other topics of interest.
-Directors are also welcome to set up a meeting with a Vice President to further discuss issues within that Vice President's portfolio. - 2.8.
-Attendance at Committee Meeting where the Director is not a Member: any Director may attend any Committee meeting.
-This is an excellent opportunity to gain added knowledge on matters coming before the Board.
-As a courtesy, Directors are asked to inform the Committee Chair and Corporate Secretary of planned attendance.
-Directors will not be remunerated for attendance at Committees where they are not a member. - 2.9.
-Rotation of Committee Leadership and Membership: The Board considers periodic rotation in Committee leadership and membership to be an important part of Directors' education and development.
-As set out in Tab 2, Section 11 of the Governance Rules and Practices Manual, the rotation should recognize and balance the need for new ideas, continuity and maintenance of functional expertise.
+Rotation of Committee Leadership and Membership: The Board considers periodic rotation in committee leadership and membership to be an important part of Directors' education and development.
+As set out in Tab 2, Section 11 of the Governance Rules and Practices Manual, the rotation should recognize and balance the needs for new ideas, continuity and maintenance of functional expertise.